NataliaDiaz/academic-kickstart/content/project/continual-ai/index.md

   focal_point = "Smart"
 +++

-Continual AI is an open source community of researcher enthusiasts around deep learning and continual learning.
+Continual AI is an Open Community of Researchers and Enthusiasts on Continual/Lifelong Learning and AI.